 At these difficult times, whilst the world is caught in an international pandemic, we want families to know that valuing the safety of everyone is paramount to us.
 We have a new policy, an appendix to our Child Protection procedures, and this can be found on our policies page.
-We will do all that is within our power to support vulnerable families.
-We will also stay open for children of key workers, but ask that those who have someone at home who can care for their children to keep children at home - this is the safest place for them.
+We have been partially closed since lock down began, making provision for children within Government guidelines.
+We look forward to re-opening for all children in September.
+Systems we have in place will be a little different so that we can maintain a safe environment for everyone.

 We look forward to a time when we can return to our normal routines, where the principles of children being safe and happy through nurture are valued and understood by all.
 Teacher assessment is essential and taken into account when teachers plan lessons so that children are offered the right kind of support at the right time.
 A strong focus on growth mind-set means that children believe in themselves, know what to do to further improve and have the confidence to reach their full potential and achieve well.